DaveBenham/VenomModules/README.md

 The yellow lights only monitor a single channel - by default they monitor channel one.
 The context menu has a Monitor Channel option to switch to a different channel.
 If the monitored channel is Off, or greater than the number of coin flip channels, then the yellow lights will remain dark - no monitoring will be done.

-### Anti-Pop Switching
+### Audio Processing
-By default Bernoulli Switch is configured for switching gates or CV signals.
-If your inputs are audio signals, then you may experience unwanted audio pops with each switch.
-The audio pops may be eliminated by activating the "Anti-Pop Switching" option in the module context menu.
-The pops are eliminated by employing a slewed cross fade, which is probably not appropriate for CV signals - So only use this option when sending audio signals to the inputs.
-A small LED between the OUTPUT ports glows green when Anti-Pop Switching is in effect.
+By default Bernoulli Switch is configured for switching gates or CV signals, but it can also process audio signals.
+If you switch audio at slow rates you may get unwanted pops.
+If you switch audio at audio rates then you may get unwanted aliasing.
+The module context menu has Audio Process options to reduce or eliminate these artifacts: Antipop crossfade for slow switching, and various oversampling options for audio rate switching.
+A small LED between the OUTPUT ports glows red when Anti-Pop Switching is in effect, and blue when any of the oversampling options is enabled.
+The LED is off (black) when the Audio Process is set to Off (the default).

 ### Factory Presets
 The following factory presets are available that emulate the four configurations available to the Mutable Instruments Branches module: